notsul/smart-campus-api/README.md

 2. Open the project in NetBeans 18 IDE.

-3. Ensure Apache Tomcat 9 is configured as the server in NetBeans.
+3. Ensure Apache Tomcat 9 is configured as the server and is running on NetBeans.

 4. Right-click the project and select 'Clean and Build' (this will download all required dependencies using Maven).